m4n1c22/Loadable-Scheduler/gist.md

 ##Expectation

 - Generate an adaptable design which can handle variable CPU workloads
-- The system should handle a design which act as a container
+- The system should handle an adaptive design which act as a container